SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Conclusion

 \section{Conclusion}

-\modifiedHL{In this paper, we propose SERENADE, a suite of three parallel iterative algorithm variants that can, with a time complexity of only $O(\log N)$ per port, either exactly or approximately emulate SERENA, a centralized algorithm with $O(N)$ time complexity.} Through extensive simulations, we demonstrate that both C-SERENADE and O-SERENADE can achieve $100\%$ throughput empirically.
-We also demonstrate that O-SERENADE has delay performances either similar to or better than those of SERENA, under various traffic load conditions, and that C-SERENADE has similar delay performances as SERENA under heavy traffic loads.
+\modifiedHL{ In this paper, we propose SERENADE, a parallel iterative algorithm that can provably, with a time complexity of only $O(\log N)$ per port, exactly emulate SERENA, a centralized algorithm with $O(N)$ time complexity.
+We also propose an early-stop version of SERENADE, called O-SERENADE, which only approximately emulates SERENA.
+Through extensive simulations, we demonstrate that O-SERENADE can achieve $100\%$ throughput.
+We also demonstrate that O-SERENADE has delay performances either similar as or better than those of SERENA, under various load conditions and traffic patterns. }